waikarpranav/Generative-AI-Course/1.OBSIDIAN/01 - Python Basics/Notes.md.md

 👦 “Imagine classrooms (outer loop) and students inside (inner loop).
 You go class by class, student by student.”

-## 🗂️ Python Data Structures – Lists
+## Lecture 7:🗂️ Python Data Structures – Lists

 ### 📌 What is a List?
 - **Definition**: Ordered, mutable collection of items.